More than we can imagine.

 Understandably, it’s an absolute minefield out there in our local agri-merchant; hundreds of different brands all promising the same thing but with different marketing slogans.
 Many funded by associations in order to put their stamp of approval on the bags to lure us owners into buying that product, when it's only about money changing hands and not actually about being healthy for our horses.

 It's no wonder we're so confused.
 It's no wonder we keep trying so many different bags because nothing seems to work.
-It's no wonder we feel so flipping guilty most of the time as we frisbee a feedbowl of something new at beloved Ned then leg it quickly so we don't have to watch him sniff it, then pull that face that says, "Are you having a larf?
+It's no wonder we feel so flipping guilty most of the time as we frisbee a feedbowl of something new at beloved Ned then leg it quickly so we don't have to watch them sniff it, then pull that face that says, "Are you having a larf?
 You trying to poison me again?"

 If I had a quid for every time someone's said to me that they wished it could be so much simpler, I'd probably have a fabulous selection of new rugs for all four of my horses in every size, shape, colour, style and brand.
 Seriously.
 Well, that's what I'm here for, so let me make it a whole lot simpler for you right now.
 Let's dump the hype for a second and remind ourselves of what a feedbowl is all about: